ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 These log messages consist of three brackets:

-   - The first bracket, e.g. ``[2024-05-22 18:10:21,397]`` displays the time stamp.
+   - The first bracket, e.g., ``[2024-05-22 18:10:21,397]``, displays the time stamp.
-   - The second bracket, e.g. ``[artist.scenario]`` displays the file that generated the log message.
+   - The second bracket, e.g., ``[artist.scenario]``, displays the file that generated the log message.
-   - The third bracket, e.g. ``[INFO]`` or ``[WARNING]`` displays the level for which the log message is being generated.
+   - The third bracket, e.g., ``[INFO]`` or ``[WARNING]``, displays the level for which the log message is being generated.
    - Finally, after the three brackets, the log message is printed.

-Whilst there are quite a few log messages, there are two important aspects we should note:
+Whilst there are quite a few log messages, there are two important aspects you should note:

-   1. The majority of the messages are warnings -- however, this is not a problem.
+   1. The majority of the messages are warnings – however, this is not a problem.
 We are considering a simplistic scenario, and as a result do not include specific kinematic or actuator parameters or deviations.
 Therefore, ``ARTIST`` automatically uses the default values.
 In this case, this is the desired behavior, and we can ignore the warnings!